 In this conversation on The Mindvalley Podcast, she shared three grounding techniques for anxiety.

 1. EFT for anxiety

-EFT tapping therapy stands for ‘Emotional Freedom Technique‘ that utilizes specific meridian points of the body to release negative emotions.
+EFT tapping therapy stands for “Emotional Freedom Technique” which utilizes specific meridian points of the body to release negative emotions.
 Neurologically speaking, when you do tapping, you message your amygdala that you are safe.